 Recommendations for exhibitors regarding customs procedures

-- All products from non-EU countries go through customs.
-Please note that since 1 January 2020, the United Kingdom has become a third country, therefore, all shipments originating from the United Kingdom must go through customs for due process.
+- All products from non-EU countries must go through customs.
+Please note that since 1 January 2020, the United Kingdom has become a third country; therefore, all shipments originating from the United Kingdom must go through customs for due process.